End of Life: Helping with Comfort and Care

 Comfort care is an essential part of medical care at the end of life.
 It is care that helps or soothes a person who is dying.
-The goal is to prevent or relieve suffering as much as possible while respecting the dying person’s wishes.
+The goals are to prevent or relieve suffering as much as possible and to improve quality of life while respecting the dying person’s wishes.

 Generally speaking, people who are dying need care in four areas—physical comfort, mental and emotional needs, spiritual issues, and practical tasks.
-In this chapter you will find a number of ways you can be of help to someone who is dying.
-Always remember to check with the health care team to make sure these suggestions are appropriate.
+Their families need support as well.
+In this section, you will find a number of ways you can help someone who is dying.
+Always remember to check with the healthcare team to make sure these suggestions are appropriate for your situation.

 - Breathing problems

 Pain.
 Watching someone you love die is hard enough, but thinking that person is also in pain makes it worse.
 Not everyone who is dying experiences pain, but there are things you can do to help someone who does.
 Experts believe that care for someone who is dying should focus on relieving pain without worrying about possible long-term problems of drug dependence or abuse.

 Don’t be afraid of giving as much pain medicine as is prescribed by the doctor.
 Pain is easier to prevent than to relieve, and severe pain is hard to manage.
 Try to make sure that the level of pain does not get ahead of pain-relieving medicines.
 Tell the doctor or nurse if the pain is not controlled.
 Medicines can be increased or changed.
 If this doesn’t help, then ask for consultation with a palliative medical specialist who has experience in pain management for seriously ill patients (see Palliative Care).